About the Journal

 Peer Review Process

-Yupa: Historical Studies Journal published by the Department of History Education, the Faculty of Teacher Training and Education, Universitas Mulawarman.
-The research article submitted to this online journal will be double-blind peer-reviewed (Both reviewer and author remain anonymous to each other) at least 2 (two) reviewers.
-The accepted research articles will be available online following the journal peer-reviewing process.
-The language used in this journal is Indonesia or English.
+Yupa: Historical Studies Journal is published by the Department of History Education, Faculty of Teacher Training and Education, Universitas Mulawarman.
+Research articles submitted to this online journal are reviewed through a double-blind peer-review process, in which both reviewers and authors remain anonymous to each other.
+Each manuscript is reviewed by at least two reviewers.
+Accepted articles will be made available online after the peer-review process is completed.
+The language used in this journal is Indonesian or English.

-5. Reviewer send back the review form to Editor (with revised manuscript if necessary);
+5. Reviewers return the review form to the editor, with a revised manuscript if necessary.

-8. If a revision, the author revised manuscripts and should be returned to the editor without delay.
-Returned later than two months will be considered as new submissions.
+8. If revision is required, the author must revise and return the manuscript without delay.
+Manuscripts returned later than two months will be treated as new submissions.

 Publication Frequency